Enabling Efficiency-Precision Trade-offs for Label Trees in Extreme Classification: Introduction

 \section{Introduction}

 With the ever increasing size of datasets, a new paradigm of classification problems has emerged in machine learning.
 In the setting of multi-label classification, the goal is to learn a model that can tag data points with a subset of relevant labels from a given label set.
-One of the most common approaches to this problem is 1-vs-All classification, which works well when the number of labels is not too large \cite{Bhatia16_XMCRepo}.
-1-vs-All methods learn a separate classifier for each label and then evaluate all classifiers at inference time, resulting in training and inference costs linear in the number of labels.
-As the sizes of industrial datasets grow, the number of possible labels in these applications can easily reach hundreds of thousands or even millions, making the linear computational complexity of 1-vs-All methods prohibitively expensive.
+One common approach to this problem is 1-vs-All classification, where a separate classifier is learned for each label and all classifiers are evaluated at inference time, resulting in training and inference costs linear in the number of labels \cite{Bhatia16_XMCRepo}.
+As the sizes of industrial datasets grow, the number of possible labels in these applications can easily reach hundreds of thousands or even millions, making the linear complexity of 1-vs-All methods prohibitive.
 This motivates the paradigm of extreme multi-label classification (XMC), where the number of labels, the number of points, and their dimensionality, are all extremely large \cite{agrawal2013multi}.
 Many modern large-scale industrial applications are routinely modeled as XMC problems, such as webpage annotation \cite{partalas2015lshtc}, text classification \cite{joulin2016bag_fasttext,mikolov2013distributed,you2018attentionxml}, dynamic search advertisement \cite{parabel}, and text similarity search \cite{chang2019xBert}.

 To overcome the challenge of extremely large label spaces, many state of the art methods first organize the labels hierarchically into a search tree.
 These tree-based methods then learn a separate classifier for each internal node in the tree to predict whether a label relevant to the given context appears in the subtree rooted at that node.
 By utilizing the greedy traversal algorithm of beam search, these methods only evaluate the classifiers along a constant number of paths in the tree, resulting in efficient inference (with costs logarithmic in the number of labels for a balanced binary label tree) \cite{parabel,yu2020pecos}.
 Thus far, the design of this search tree has fallen into one of two categories: \textit{similarity-based} \cite{parabel} or \textit{coding-theoretic} \cite{joulin2016bag_fasttext}.